gallingern/Smart-Switch/README.md

 # Smart-Switch

-Particle Photon app to control relays connected to a light and a heater [Partner app](https://github.com/gallingern/Humidity-Temperature-Sunset) for humidity and temperature
+Particle Photon app to control relays connected to a light and a heater.
+See [Partner app](https://github.com/gallingern/Humidity-Temperature-Sunset) for humidity and temperature.

 ## Overview